Dante-U/Nervi/docs/tutorials/stairs.md

 The stairs() module with type=L_SHAPED generates a staircase with two straight sections connected by a landing, forming a 90-degree turn.
 Key features include:

 * Configurable Dimensions: Set width, total rise, number of steps, and landing size.
-* Material Support: Choose from "Wood", "Metal", or "Masonry" families.
+* Material Support: Choose from WOOD, METAL, or MASONRY families.
 * Handrails: Optional handrails on one or both sides.
 * Mounting Options: Standard or flush mount for integration with floors or slabs.
 * BOSL2 Integration: Uses attachable() for positioning and attachments.